-- 5 MW on-peak (5x16) starting in January 2020 and ending in December 2020, - 10 MW on-peak (5x16) starting in January 2018 and ending in December 2025, - 5 MW on-peak (5x16) starting in January 2018 and ending in December 2030, - 7 MW around the clock (7x24) starting January 2020 and ending in December 2023.
+- 10 MW on-peak (5x16) starting in January 2018 and ending in December 2025, - 5 MW on-peak (5x16) starting in January 2018 and ending in December 2030, - 7 MW around the clock (7x24) starting January 2020 and ending in December 2023, and - 4 MW around the clock (7x24) starting January 2022 and ending in December 2029.

 The Agency has also entered into purchase power agreements with N.E.W.
-Hydro, LLC to secure long-term hydro power supply for a twenty year term beginning in fiscal 2014.
+Hydro, LLC to secure long-term hydro power supply for a twenty-year term beginning in fiscal 2014.
 The agreements are for 5.75 MW from two hydro units located on the Menominee River and another 3.64 MW from two hydro units located in Oconto Falls on the Oconto River in Wisconsin.

-12. Risk Management
+9. Risk Management

-The Agency is exposed to various risks of loss related to torts, theft of, damage to, or destruction of assets, errors and omissions, workers compensation and health care of its employees.
+The Agency is exposed to various risks of loss related to torts, theft of, damage to or destruction of assets, errors and omissions, workers compensation and health care of its employees.
 These risks are covered through the purchase of commercial insurance with minimal deductibles.
 Settled claims have not exceeded the commercial liability in any of the past three years.
 There were no significant reductions in coverage compared to the prior year.

-13. Commitments and Contingencies
+10. Commitments and Contingencies